IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 ## Direct and indirect discrimination
+Both direct and indirect discrimination are prohibited under New Zealand and international human rights law.

 > It prohibits discrimination in law or in fact in any field regulated and protected by public authorities.[^17]

 > Both direct and indirect forms of differential treatment can amount to discrimination under article 2, paragraph 2, of the Covenant: